mattermost/docs/source/deployment/sso-google.md

 ![google_1_credentials](../../source/images/google_1_credentials.png)

-2 - In the **Dashboard** click the option to **ENABLE APIS AND SERVICES**
+2 - In the **Dashboard** click the option to **ENABLE APIS AND SERVICES**.

 ![google_enable_api](../../source/images/google_enable_api.png)

-Once in the API Library scroll down to [Google+ API](https://console.developers.google.com/apis/api/plus/overview) and click **Enable** in the header.
+Once in the API Library, scroll down to [Google+ API](https://console.developers.google.com/apis/api/plus/overview) and click **Enable** in the header.
 This might take a few minutes to propagate through Google's systems.

 3 - Leave the Google+ API menu and return to the **APIs & Services menu** and in the left hand sidebar select **Credentials**, click the **OAuth consent screen** header and enter "Mattermost" as the **Product name shown to users**, then click **Save**.

 ![google_2_oauth_consent_screen](../../source/images/google_2_oauth_consent_screen.png)

 Scroll further down and you will need to add the domain used by your Mattermost instance to a list that is authorised to access the API.
-For example if it is hosted on `mattermost.yourdomain.com` you would add `yourdomain.com`.
+For example, if it is hosted on `mattermost.yourdomain.com` you would add `yourdomain.com`.

 ![google_authorised_domains](../../source/images/google_authorised_domains.png)

-4 - Select **Credentials** and click **Create credentials**, choose **OAuth client ID** from the drop-down list.
+4 - Select **Credentials** and click **Create credentials**, then choose **OAuth client ID** from the drop-down list.

 ![google_3_oauth_client_id](../../source/images/google_3_oauth_client_id.png)